 Interested in a graduate career in banking and investment?
 You’re in luck.
-Recent surveys by the Institute of Student Employers (ISE) have revealed steady growth in the numbers of graduates recruited by the banking and financial services industries.
-Although Brexit will affect the profession, to date, it hasn’t lessened the number of first jobs it creates.
-In particular, the number of technology positions has increased in some banks, notably Deutsche Bank which has previously doubled its annual intake of student technologists.
+Recent surveys by the Institute of Student Employers (ISE) have revealed steady growth in the numbers of graduates recruited by the finance and professional services industries.
+Although Brexit will affect the profession, to date, it hasn’t lessened the number of first jobs created.
+There is a particular demand for graduates in banks' technology divisions.

 Competition is still stiff, but there’s plenty you can do to help your application make the final cut.